taco-trade/farming/README.md

 2. **UserVaultFactory**: An UpgradeableBeacon contract that holds the implementation address
 3. **UserVault**: The implementation contract for user-specific vaults

+### Strategy Contracts

+The UniswapV3Strategies module deploys six different strategy contracts, each with transparent proxy pattern:

+1. **UniswapV3Mint**: Strategy for minting new positions without any calculation or token swap
+2. **UniswapV3StrategyAddBaseTokenOnly**: Strategy for minting new positions using a single type of token
+3. **UniswapV3DecreaseLiquidity**: Strategy for decreasing position liquidity
+4. **UniswapV3ZapMint**: Strategy for zap minting using any amount of two tokens
+5. **UniswapV3AddLiquidity**: Strategy for adding liquidity to existing positions
+6. **UniswapV3Collect**: Strategy for collecting fees from positions

 ### Deployment Flow

 1. Deploy the initial `UserVault` implementation contract